Data Analysis 11 min read

 After tiered pricing (three tiers):

 The casual fan conversion rate went from near-zero to 11% when we dropped their price to $10.
-We were making $0 from casual fans with flat pricing because they never converted.
-At $10, they converted in volume — and 11% of 1,984 casual-tier fans adds up fast.
+We were making $0 from casual fans with flat pricing — they never converted.
+At $10, they converted in volume.
+Eleven percent of 1,984 casual-tier fans adds up fast.

-The whale tier revenue calculation is even more striking.
+The whale tier math is even more direct.
 Charging 256 whale-tier fans $75 instead of $20 — with essentially the same conversion rate — is the difference between $3,584 in whale revenue and $9,600.
 Per PPV release.
 On the same piece of content.

-Across our five creators over 90 days, total PPV revenue increased 40% with no increase in content volume.
+Across five creators over 90 days, total PPV revenue increased 40% with no increase in content volume.
 The content was already there.
-We were just pricing it to the audience.
+We were just pricing it wrong.

 What This Requires You to Know

-Tiered onlyfans ppv pricing is not complex, but it requires two things that most agencies don’t have: a clean spend history segmentation and a workflow for executing segmented sends.
+Tiered onlyfans ppv pricing is not complex, but it requires two things most agencies do not have: a clean spend history segmentation and a workflow for executing segmented sends.

 The spend history piece is now automated — we run the segmentation script at the start of each week and maintain a live tier list for every creator.
-Fans move tiers as their spend behavior changes.
+Fans move tiers as their behavior changes.
 A casual fan who goes on a spending run gets upgraded to mid-tier.
-A whale who hasn’t engaged in 60 days gets flagged for re-engagement before they get reclassified.
+A whale who has not engaged in 60 days gets flagged for re-engagement before being reclassified.

-The workflow piece is a matter of discipline.
-Every PPV release gets a brief — who the tiers are, what the price points are, what the scheduled send times are.
-It takes 10 minutes before a release versus zero minutes when you’re just blasting everyone the same thing.
-The 10 minutes pays for itself many times over.
+The workflow piece is discipline.
+Every PPV release gets a brief — tiers, price points, scheduled send times.
+Ten minutes before a release versus zero with a flat blast.
+Those 10 minutes pay for themselves many times over.

-The underlying principle applies beyond PPV as well.
-Any time you’re making a one-size-fits-all offer to a fan base that clearly isn’t one size, you’re leaving revenue on the table.
+The underlying principle applies beyond PPV.
+Any time you are making a one-size-fits-all offer to a fan base that clearly is not one size, you are leaving revenue on the table.
 Subscription pricing, bundle offers, personalized content requests — all of them benefit from the same segmentation logic.

 For more on building fan behavior profiles, see our post on predicting churn from engagement signals and the full fan segmentation API reference.